twbs/bootstrap/site/content/docs/5.0/layout/css-grid.md

 - **Replace `.col-*` classes with `.g-col-*` classes.** This is because our CSS Grid columns use the `grid-column` property instead of `width`.

-- **Columns and gutter sizes are set via CSS variables.** Set these on the parent `.grid` and customize however you want, inline or in a stylesheet, with `--columns` and `--gap`.
+- **Columns and gutter sizes are set via CSS variables.** Set these on the parent `.grid` and customize however you want, inline or in a stylesheet, with `--bs-columns` and `--bs-gap`.

-In the future, Bootstrap will likely shift to a hybrid solution as more the `gap` property is achieving nearly full browser support for flexbox.
+In the future, Bootstrap will likely shift to a hybrid solution as the `gap` property has achieved nearly full browser support for flexbox.

 ## Key differences